nledford/Pi-Hole-VPS-Tutorial/README.md

 ## Install Docker

 We will be using [**Docker**](https://www.docker.com/) to run the software covered in this guide in containers.
-We will create environment variables that will be used by the Docker containers, install Docker and Docker Compose, and then create a Docker Compose configuration file that will be expanded throughout the guide
+We will install Docker and Docker Compose, add the `pi` user to the Docker group, create environment variables that will be used by the Docker containers, and then create a Docker Compose configuration file that will be expanded throughout the guide

-- Create environment variables first
-- then install docker and docker compose
-- create initial `docker-compose.yml` file
+### Install Docker and Docker Compose

 [installation guide](https://docs.docker.com/install/linux/docker-ce/ubuntu/)

+### Add `pi` user to Docker Group

+### Create environment variables

+### Create `docker-compose.yml` Configuration File

 ## Install **Pi-Hole**